v1ct0r/photo-grid-test/README.md

  There is a memory leak issue related to Image [https://github.com/flutter/flutter/issues/21571](https://github.com/flutter/flutter/issues/21571)

-# [checkbox:unchecked] load photos in background + resize & put in memory cache (try to avoid memory leaks)
+- [ ] load photos in background + resize & put in memory cache (to avoid memory leaks)